dereuromark/cakephp-ide-helper/docs/CodeCompletion.md

 The native class name is the key then, your replacement the value.
 Setting the value to `null` completely disables a native task.

-#### Example
+#### Property example
-So let's imagine you have the following property you want to annotate:
+So let's imagine you have the following magic properties you want to annotate:
 ```php
 $alpha = $someObject->Alpha; // Returns \My\Cool\Alpha class
 $beta = $someObject->Beta; // Returns \My\Cool\Beta class